eschen42/devplan/README.md

 You can automate the set-up of the Docker container on the Docker host by running the `use_cases/devplan_bootstrap` script.
 You probably don't want to run the script as root.

 Set some environment variables in a file (e.g., `localhost.custom`), and then invoke the script.
+There are several examples to choose from.
 For example:
 ```
+git clone git@github.com:eschen42/devplan.git
-cd use_cases
+cd devplan/use_cases
 cp localhost.example localhost.custom
 # edit localhost.custom to customize as desired
 source devplan_bootstrap localhost.custom